• Skip to primary navigation

 • Add spices: Mix in some cinnamon, nutmeg, or ginger to give your cookies a warm, spicy flavor.

-• Make them double chocolate: Add some cocoa powder to the dough to make them extra chocolatey.
+• Make them double chocolate: Add some unsweetened cocoa powder to the dough to make them extra chocolatey.

 Storing & Freezing